 It's an entirely different idea about how to improve the world.
 I'm not saying he's not trying to make the world better.
-His work deals with the symptoms – it's reactive to specific situations.
-My work deals with the the cause.
-Because abstraction – well, the best abstraction, not those nice big dopey paintings hanging in hotel lobbies – is about inner structures.
+His work deals with the symptoms—it's reactive to specific situations.
+My work deals with the cause.
+Because abstraction—well, the best abstraction, not those nice big dopey paintings hanging in hotel lobbies—is about inner structures.

 In China, there are more artists than there are in Germany and America.
 Have you ever been to the art gallery district in Beijing?
 It's massive and completely free.
 I say exactly what I think about everything.
-When I was on national news on China, I was watched – can you imagine such a thing – by 300 million people.
+When I was on national news on China, I was watched—can you imagine such a thing—by three hundred million people.
 Nobody said anything to me about what I could say.
 There's a lot of misunderstandings about what it means to live in a socialist society.

 But writers are still being arrested here.

-Yes but Google and Facebook, for example, are still banned.
-Why does the firewall still exist?
+If everyone can still access Google and Facebook, for example, why does the firewall still exist?

 The thing you've got to understand about the Chinese is that they don't give a shit what you think.
 They really don't.
-This is the 21st century and they do what they want, and the west are somewhat befuddled by it...
-Ai Wei Wei has found some solace in the west.
-But what do you think about Ai Wei Wei – and I ask this as a father – lying in the shadow of a refugee boy that drowned and having his discomfort written about it as he lay on the pebbles?
+This is the 21st century, and they do what they want, and the West is somewhat befuddled by it...
+Ai Wei Wei has found some solace in the West.
+But what do you think about Ai Wei Wei—and I ask this as a father—lying in the shadow of a refugee boy that drowned and having his discomfort written about it as he lay on the pebbles?
 Poor Ai Wei Wei, lying on the pebbles, making all those dents in his body.

 But he got put in prison.

-Hang on, that was when he was incarcerated for 81 days?
+Hang on, that was when he was incarcerated for eighty-one days?

-There's difficulties in all the world.
-I remember the police in Britain used to hunt down homosexuals – and it's not that long ago.
+There are difficulties in all the world.
+I remember the police in Britain used to hunt down homosexuals—and it's not that long ago.
 Everybody's evolving in their own way.
 And one has to be tolerant of this.
 Otherwise we don't get anywhere.
-It's a question of communication and understanding and tolerance.
+It's a question of communication, and understanding, and tolerance.
 If you're invited into a country to put on exhibitions in a way that I have, multiple times, you're going to influence the culture.